rackerlabs/rackspace-how-to/content/exchange/migrating-exchange-to-exchange-via-outlook.md

     <img src="{% asset_path   exchange/migrating-exchange-to-exchange-via-outlook/8.png %}" alt="" />

-5. Select **Personal Folders**, then select the **Include subfolders** check box and click **Import items into the same folder in:**.
-From the drop-down box, select the Exchange mailbox (Mailbox - Your Name) into which you want to import your data.
+5. Select **Personal Folders**, then select the **Include subfolders** check box, and click **Import items into the same folder in**.
+From the drop-down box, select the Exchange mailbox (shown as Mailbox - Your Name) into which you want to import your data.
    Click **Finish** to begin the import process, as shown in the following
    image: